 BraveNet

-Known for its insight and the ability to find the “tipping points” that will help transform a culture, in 2007, The Bravewell Collaborative embarked on a new venture to change the way the medical community thinks about health and healing through the creation of the nation’s first practice-based research network in integrative medicine.
+Known for its insight and the ability to find the “tipping points” that help transform culture, in 2007, The Bravewell Collaborative embarked on a new venture to change the way the medical community thinks about health and healing through the creation of the nation’s first practice-based research network in integrative medicine.

 BraveNet logo